thnew/Smart-Food-Diary/README.md

 5. Integration of the final product into the Streamlit app

 # Limitations:
-It's a good proof of concept, but:/
+It's a good proof of concept, but:\
-Accucarcy of the output can be improved/
+Accucarcy of the output can be improved\
 A different language model might perform better

 ### Tech stack used (not exhaustive):
-Jupyter notebooks/
+Jupyter notebooks\
-Pandas/
+Pandas\
-Numpy/
+Numpy\
-Scikit-learn/
+Scikit-learn\
-Tensorflow/
+Tensorflow\
-NLTK/
+NLTK\
-Streamlit/
+Streamlit